-Traditional accountancy practices typically offering basic compliance services, preparation of year end accounts, basic tax returns and basic tax advice.
+Traditional accountancy practices typically offering basic compliance services.
 These firms often vary in skill set and quality of service.
-As the accountancy world advances these firms may struggle to survive as they are seen as stuck in the past and not progressive enough.
+As a result and as the accountancy world advances these firms may struggle to survive.
+They are seen as stuck in the past and not progressive enough.

 Digital firms typically leverage technology to provide accountancy services to their clients and will typically focus much more on advisory services such as forecasting, cash-flow management, non-exec director services and tax.
 This is a fairly new type of firm and is constantly evolving as the technology in the sector changes.